 Through it all, the family has been reassured by CHOP’s breadth of expertise.
 “For everything, it’s been ‘We’ve got an answer for that,’” says Karen.
 For example, the shape of Alex’s eyelids might cause his eyelashes to grow inward.
 “But right away they said, ‘Don’t worry!
 We have a surgeon who specializes in that!’
 Who knew?”

 Nonetheless, each appointment causes anxiety: “It’s nerve-wracking,” says Karen, who finds herself wondering, “What else are they going to find?”
 In these moments, the ease of traveling to King of Prussia makes a significant difference.
 “KOP makes my day more predictable,” says Karen, who works in the behavioral health field.
 “The traffic is more dependable.
 It’s easy to park and then find where to go.
 I know when I’ll be able to get back to work.
 They give my son the best care, and make it possible for me to give my clients the best care.”

 As a result, Alex is doing great — breathing well, eating healthily, growing stronger — which will translate to fewer appointments down the road.
 “It is because of the early and attentive intervention from CHOP staff and doctors that he is thriving,” notes Karen.

-When CHOP’s new hospital opens in fall 2021, more families will feel the same relief and certainty that the King of Prussia location has given to Karen and her family.
+When CHOP’s new hospital opens in late 2021, more families will feel the same relief and certainty that the King of Prussia location has given to Karen and her family.